KarstenSiemer/Open-Airfilter/README.md

 * Use control wires of pwm to monitor fan health
 * clean up wiring and take better pictures
 * clean up the controllers script (create function to print and activate)
+* remove vunerable packages that are not needed from base docker image

 ## Special Thanks to
 * carlosedp